 Genevieve White wrote an interesting article reviewing the “PARSNIP” book.
 To her, the book did not meet its claim of helping students and teachers “step out of the comfort zone.”
 In her view, the book falls short because it seems to be too caught up in the current trend of shocking people by not hurting their feelings, depowering controversial issues to make sure everyone everyone talks nice and no one gets offended.

 After looking at the book, I have to agree with her.
 This book may serve as a great stepping stone or companion for those who want to dip their toes in PARSNIP-flavored water, but it really is not a book that will make students or teachers challenge anything.

 One final element that I think is important is recency.
-As in real life, we usually discuss controversial issues when they arise, are in the media, or being talked about by everyone else.
+As in real life, we usually discuss controversial issues when they arise, are in the media, or are being talked about by everyone else.
 This is very much related to the context idea above.
 Talking about recent topics that are in the news and on everyone’s mind will make any PARSNIPs lesson more meaningful.
 This is also another reason why I think the idea of a PARSNIPs book is bound to fail.
 And one doesn’t need a book.
 The news media (textual and visual) is filled with relative, recent, and controversial topics.
 For ELLs, Newsela is a great resource for this.
 Newsela offers lots of news articles – from the mundane to the controversial – at a variety of different proficiency levels.